 As lead based paint is considered hazardous waste, you cannot simply pour this down the drain or outside into the soil.

 Pouring this type of paint into the ground will be quickly absorbed by the soil leaving traces of lead that will be absorbed by the soil and onto near by plants which will cause them to become toxic.
-The two above methods are also considered illegal in many countries and can come with a heafty fine.
+The two above methods are also considered illegal in many countries and can come with a large fine.

-To dispose of lead paint properly you will either want to let the paint dry, which you will want to lead the tin open in a well ventalated area that is not reachable by animals/pets or children mixed with sawdust or cat litter.
+To dispose of lead paint properly you will either want to let the paint dry, which you will want to lead the tin open in a well ventilated area that is not reachable by animals/pets or children mixed with sawdust or cat litter.
 This will allow the paint to dry and become hard.
 You will then be able to dispose of this easier following your local guidelines.

 Lead is highly toxic to the environment as it will remain indefinitely.
 Not only is lead toxic to humans but if disposed of incorrectly it will make it's way into soil and water ways.
 This can poison plants and in some cases plants will absorb small amounts of lead which can then make their way into the food chain for both animals and humans.